mrtianjin829/wavtobin/README.md

 ```sh
 ./index.js path/to/your/wavfile.wav
 ```
-Once you execute this command properly, the program will create the file and continue silently.
+Once you execute this command properly, the program will create the file `out.bin` and continue silently.
-# wavtobin